cincospenguinos/TVM/README.md

 - [ ] `nil` psuedo-instruction is supported
 	* This sets the underlying value to simply 0 unconditionally
 - [ ] Comments are removed and ignored
+- [ ] Writes to a TVM binary file with correct syntax

 ## Tsvetalk